Alpakash/learning-js/100DaysOfCode-log.md

 So I started with reading about mocking and testing a fetch request.
 Then after that I ended up reading about Swizec and his wide knowledge of frontend.
 I signed up for his newsletter cause I think it's straight-forward and teaches valueable lessons.
 So that's it for today.
 One more day well spend.
 Hope to have a good rest tonight.

+## Day 15
+*21 december 2021*
+Today I read about DX (Developer Experience), I'm checking what some criteria should be for some good docs.
+Going to work further in an already existing project called DocQ. https://github.com/Alpakash/docq

 ---
 ## Thanks for the read.